conlain-k/RLN_elasticity/README.md

 # RLN_elasticity
-Pytorch code used for the paper "Recurrent Localization Networks applied to the Lippmann-Schwinger Equation".
-All software is contained in the "rln" directory, and a sample driver file is provided in `main.py`.
+Pytorch code used for the paper _Recurrent Localization Networks applied to the Lippmann-Schwinger Equation_.
+All software is contained in the `rln` directory, and a sample driver file is provided in `main.py`.

 ## Sample uses